ceri-num/uv-larm/tutorials/2-move.md

 rostopic list
 ```

-The teleop publishes a [geometry_msgs](https://docs.ros2.org/foxy/api/geometry_msgs/index-msg.html) [twist](https://docs.ros2.org/foxy/api/geometry_msgs/msg/Twist.html) mesage.
+The teleop publishes a [geometry_msgs](https://docs.ros2.org/foxy/api/geometry_msgs/index-msg.html) [twist](https://docs.ros2.org/foxy/api/geometry_msgs/msg/Twist.html) message.
 It is composed of two vectors $(x, y, z)$, one for linear speed $(m/s)$, and the second for angular speed $(rad/s)$.
 However a [nonholonomic](https://en.wikipedia.org/wiki/Nonholonomic_system) ground robot as the **tbot** would move only on `x` and turn only on `z`.
-It is not as free as a drone, you can echo the mesages into a 4th terminal.
+It is not as free as a drone, you can echo the messages into a 4th terminal.

 - Try to control the robot with `ros2 topic pub` command instead of teleop.